jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

-# The Linux Filesystem Structure, Basic Shell Commands, and File Permissions
+# The Linux Filesystem Structure, Sysetm Path, and Basic Shell Commands
 ![*The power of sudo*](http://imgs.xkcd.com/comics/sandwich.png "Sandwhich")

   This chapter we will cover how the user interacts with the operating system via a tool called the shell.